Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Conclusions

 All of this changes drastically once interactions are included.
 In particular, there are then $\sim 4^{\ell}$ different terms which can connect sites a distance $\ell$ apart.
 We confirm this exponential growth with the length of the support by symbolic calculations.
 A priori, there is thus no reason to believe that a perturbative construction of the local conserved charges by unitary transformations is still possible in the interacting case.
-Even if we assume that there are no resonances or thermal inclusions (regions with random fields of similar strengths), there is a fundamental problem with this construction: while the amplitude of an individual term connecting sites a distance $\ell$ apart will still be $\sim D^{-2\ell}$, there are exponentially many such terms so that the total effective amplitude is $\sim 4^\ell D^{-2\ell}\sim \mathcal{O}(1)$.
-The small parameter in the perturbative construction is lost.
-Our symbolic calculations do confirm this issue and indeed show that the total effective amplitude is not decaying with the support of the operator in contrast to the non-interacting case.
-As far as we can tell, this issue is not addressed at all in the proof of MBL by Imbrie \cite{Imbrie2016,ImbrieMBL} which uses the same kind of unitary transformations but seems to be only concerned about resonances.
+Even if we assume that there are no resonances or thermal inclusions (regions with random fields of similar strengths), there is potentially a fundamental problem with this construction: while the amplitude of an individual term connecting sites a distance $\ell$ apart will still be $\sim D^{-2\ell}$, there are exponentially many such terms so that the total effective amplitude is $\sim 4^\ell D^{-2\ell}\sim \mathcal{O}(1)$.
+The small parameter in the perturbative construction is in general lost even before considering the issue of resonances. \ch{While this simple scaling argument does not preclude that the perturbative construction in the absence of resonances can succeed for very strong disorder such that $4^\ell D^{-2\ell}\ll 1$} our symbolic calculations show that the total effective amplitude is not decaying with the support of the operator in contrast to the non-interacting case.
+As far as we can tell, this issue is not addressed in the proof of MBL by Imbrie \cite{Imbrie2016,ImbrieMBL} which uses the same kind of unitary transformations but seems to be only concerned about resonances.
 The latter is also a much more severe problem in the interacting case.
-Even if we assume that the perturbative construction is convergent for carefully chosen disorder configurations without resonances and thermal inclusions due to some miraculous cancellation of contributions stemming from different commutator paths, many-body resonances will destroy the approach when present.
+Even if we assume that the perturbative construction is convergent without resonances and thermal inclusions, many-body resonances will destroy the approach when present.
 A long-range term typically involves operators on all sites between the left most and the right most site.
 Consequently, the renormalization will involve linear combinations of all the random fields on this cluster and there are exponentially many of such terms.
 Clearly, the argument for the non-proliferation of resonances made in the non-interacting case is then no longer valid.
-At the very least, we believe that we have shown that there is no reason to believe that the proof in Refs.~\cite{Imbrie2016,ImbrieMBL} is valid.
-It seems to ignore that, in general, the number of terms connecting distant sites grows exponential with the distance between the sites.
-No argument is made why the construction remains controlled by a small parameter despite the exponential number of terms and why resonances do not proliferate.
-Our symbolic calculations for finite chains and finite orders of the transformation suggest that such an argument, in fact, cannot be made and that a perturbative construction of local conserved charges in this way is impossible except for $D=\infty$ where the model is trivially localized.
+At the very least, we believe that we have shown that \ch{there are certain aspects of the perturbative proof in Refs.~\cite{Imbrie2016,ImbrieMBL} which would need to be addressed to make it more convincing}. \ch{In particular, the discussion of the construction seems to ignore that, in general, the number of terms connecting distant sites grows exponential with the distance between the sites.
+It is not obvious why the construction remains controlled by a small parameter despite the exponential number of terms and why resonances do not proliferate.} Our symbolic calculations for finite chains and finite orders of the transformation suggest that such an argument, in fact, cannot be made and that a perturbative construction of local conserved charges in this way is impossible except for $D=\infty$ where the model is trivially localized.
+We therefore conclude that we have found strong evidence that the unitary $U$ does not exist and that the almost factorial growth of the operator norm for the random field Ising and Heisenberg models indicates that these models are ergodic in the thermodynamic limit for all disorder strengths, consistent with the operator growth hypothesis. \ch{In a generic scenario, this implies that these systems in the thermodynamic limit and at very long times will ultimately exhibit finite transport coefficients.}